Rebecca Sibilia Founder / CEO more_vert

 Prior to her work at StudentsFirst, she served as the Chief Financial Officer for the DC Office of the State Superintendent of Education, where she oversaw the investment of more than $1 billion in local, state, and federal student funding and the calculation of per-student funding based on state policy priorities.
 In prior roles, she created congressionally funded education programs; held state and local education policy roles; and developed venture philanthropy programs to serve low-income students in accessing quality education in appropriate settings.

-Rebecca holds a Bachelors degree in Political Science and an honorary fellowship in American Government from the University of South Carolina.
+Rebecca holds a Bachelors degree in Political Science from Clemson University and an honorary fellowship in American Government from the University of South Carolina.

 Austin Ray Chief of Staff more_vert

 Austin knows that in order to truly fix America's public education system, we must address the systemic factors outside of the classroom that affect student achievement.